baby636/p2pvps-client/client/rpi/simple/README.md

 sudo apt-get -y upgrade
 ```

-5. (optional) For renting out as a VPS, I usually hard connect the RPi with an ethernet cord.
-That
+5. (optional) For renting out as a VPS, I usually hard connect the RPi with an
-means I can disable to the WiFi and Bluetooth to reduce power, save money, and prevent an attack
+ethernet cord.
+That makes it possible to disable to the WiFi and Bluetooth to
+reduce power, save money, and prevent an attack vector.
+It's easy to disable by
-vector.
-It's easy to disable by adding these two lines to the bottom of `/boot/config.txt`:
+adding these two lines to the bottom of `/boot/config.txt`:
 ```
 dtoverlay=pi3-disable-wifi
 pi3-disable-bt